base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-remix.md

 :::

-First, add the [Coinbase] or [Metamask] wallet to your browser, and [set up] a new wallet.
+First, add the [Coinbase] or [MetaMask] wallet to your browser, and [set up] a new wallet.
 As a developer, you need to be doubly careful about the security of your wallet!
 Many apps grant special powers to the wallet address that is the owner of the contract, such as allowing the withdrawal of all the Ether that customers have paid to the contract, or changing critical settings.

-Once you've completed wallet setup, enable developer settings and turn on testnets ([Coinbase Settings], [Metamask Settings]).
+Once you've completed wallet setup, enable developer settings and turn on testnets ([Coinbase Settings], [MetaMask Settings]).

 ### Add the Base Goerli Network to your Wallet